MHickey2/Quiz-Lite/README.md

 ### Code

 I did refer to a variety of Tutorials when compiling functions, different concepts from different video tutorials were integrated into the application on an ongoing basis.
-I believe this was the first one I looked at, but changes were made to fit into my project, but this would have been the starting block, and it relates to the [Build a Quix App with JavScript](https://www.youtube.com/watch?v=riDzcEQbX6k) Video.
+I believe this was the first one I looked at, but changes were made to fit into my project, but this would have been the starting block, and it relates to the [Build a Quiz App with JavScript](https://www.youtube.com/watch?v=riDzcEQbX6k) Video.

+Github Repository:

 https://github.com/WebDevSimplified/JavaScript-Quiz-App

 ### Sources
-Sites that I have consulted when there was issues with the site:<br/>
+Sites that I have consulted when there was issues:<br/>

 - [W3Schools](https://www.w3schools.com/html/html5_svg.asp)
 - [https://stackoverflow.com/](https://stackoverflow.com/)
 - Tutor Support
 - Code Institute Slack Channel